sabryguen/APD/README.md

-Two simple ones that log different thigs including the managed thread ID to demonstrate that the tasks do run on different threads. a further task that demonstrates a longer running task and a final one that intentially throws and exception to show that this is handled and caught as an AggregateException in the ActionManager class
+Two simple ones that log different thigs including the managed thread ID to demonstrate that the tasks do run on different threads. a further task that demonstrates a longer running task and a final one that intentionally throws and exception to show that this is caught and logged as an AggregateException in the ActionManager class